-Rainwater fittings

-Repair Category 1
+Rainwater fittings Repair Category 1 Notes The rainwater fittings show signs of normal weathering.

-Notes No significant defects were noted.

 It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.

 Main walls

 Repair Category 1

-Notes No significant defects were noted other than normal weathering.
+Notes No significant defects were noted.

-Windows, external doors and joinery

-Repair Category 1 Notes No significant defects were noted other than normal weathering.
+Windows, external doors and joinery Repair Category 1 Notes We note windows and doors have been replaced in the more recent past.
 We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
 We would point out that we have not tested all windows and doors.